davidn182/MT_INVERSION_EASYGO/README.md

 # MT_INVERSION_EASYGO
-Tutorial on moment tensor inversion for the EasyGo trainning workshop 2021.
+Tutorial on moment tensor inversion for the EasyGo training workshop 2021.